 Among many things, Leslieville houses the Gerrard India Bazaar, a lively strip of Indian-owned shops, restaurants and other varied businesses.
 Also referred to as Little India, this enclave is North America’s largest South Asian marketplace.

 There’s much to see and taste here, so carefully plan out your outing to truly appreciate the bazaar’s rich offerings.
 Partake in an organized Gerrard East Food Tour, or even plan out your own.
-The community also curates Art + Culture Walks that explore the neighbourhood’s colourful murals, galleries and art studios.
+Stroll around on foot to explore the community’s colourful murals, galleries and art studios.

 West Queen West is predominantly known for its trendy clothing and furniture stores, but it also houses wonderful Japanese experiences.
-Cherry blossoms aside—we’ll save those for spring—Sanko is a prime locale to kick off your Japanese jaunt.
+Cherry blossoms aside, Sanko is a prime locale to kick off your Japanese jaunt.

-You can’t miss this iconic food and gift shop, amplified by its anime-style exterior (aka The Japantown mural) and iconic bubble-letter sign.
-Inside you’ll discover shelves of ramen noodles, matcha-flavoured sweets, gorgeous tea sets and imported Sashimi knives (for you chefs out there).
+You can’t miss this iconic food and gift shop, amplified by its anime-style exterior and iconic bubble-letter sign.
+Inside you’ll discover shelves of ramen noodles, matcha-flavoured sweets, gorgeous tea sets and imported sashimi knives (for you chefs out there).